sgherro/AWM-Project-Gestione-Acetaia/README.md

 ### ..or import code from another repository
 You can initialize this repository with code from a Subversion, Mercurial, or TFS project.

+The comments and the variables name are in Italian.

+./honningbrew contains the API Back-End ./honningbrew_wwebsite contains the Front-End website (typo in the name :-))

 ## Tutorial for using Git:
 https://gist.github.com/tesseslol/da62aabec74c4fed889ea39c95efc6cc